6 - 8 September 2019

-In 2019, we'll be at Hill End - an activity centre with 65 peaceful acres.
-On the outskirts of Oxford, there's camping, dormitories and lots of spaces to meet onsite.
-"A place of possibilities," they say on their website.
+In 2019, the event was held at Hill End - an activity centre with 65 peaceful acres.
+On the outskirts of Oxford, there was camping, dormitories and lots of spaces to meet onsite.
+"A place of possibilities," they say on their website which was certainly true!

-People from all areas of Britain will come together to build a way forward as a community of designers, educators, learners and activists looking to use permaculture in all bioregions to create a network of thriving communities.
+People from all areas of Britain came together to build a way forward as a community of designers, educators, learners and activists looking to use permaculture in all bioregions to create a network of thriving communities.

-Hill End hosted a national convergence in the 1990s, so it's exciting to be back after so many years.
-It’s a good time to look at our growth as an organisation, with over 35 years of developing permaculture in the UK!
+Hill End hosted a national convergence in the 1990s, so it's exciting to have been back after so many years.
+It was a good time to look at our growth as an organisation, with over 35 years of developing permaculture in the UK!